Test of syringes and safety boxes for vaccination programmes

-Apart from currently being the only WHO accredited laboratory for testing of syringes (E08) we are authorised to test safety boxes (E10) and therapeutic injection devices (E13) as well as material testing and counselling within material testing etc.
+Apart from currently being the only WHO-accredited laboratory for testing syringes (E08), we are authorised to test safety boxes (E10) and therapeutic injection devices (E13) as well as material testing and counselling.

-Apart from the actual test of syringes and safety boxes required according to the WHO standards, we are also able to assist you on material technical issues.
+Apart from the actual test of syringes and safety boxes required according to the WHO standards, we are also able to assist you on technical issues with materials.

 You might experience that your products fail the internal production control, or you have doubts whether you have received the proper quality of raw materials.
 We can help examine your products and raw materials and determine whether they fulfil your specifications.
 This production quality testing is a supplement to your own internal quality control.